 Scooter route across Bali

-When traveling on a scooter in Bali, the distances can be significantly greater than you previously thought.
-I recommend that during the planning of your trip to Bali, multiply by two the Google maps distance.
+When traveling on a scooter in Bali, the distances can be significantly greater than you expect.
+During the planning of your trip to Bali, multiply the Google Maps distance by two.
 This will leave you more than enough time to drive calmly and not feel overwhelmed if you find roads in poor condition.

 Installing the maps.me app on your phone and downloading this Bali map, will be of great help when you have to stop in the middle of the route to look for a location.

-In addition, it is always recommended to take a Bali road map on paper.
-I bought this one, which is also waterproof in case it rained.
+In addition, it0s always recommended to take a Bali road map on paper.
+I bought this one, which is also waterproof in case it rains.

-Regarding the Bali route by scooter, you can use any of those we recommend in the article on the best Bali itineraries according to the days you have, just consider that distances will be longer than traveling Bali by car.
+Regarding the Bali route by scooter, you can use any of the ones we recommend in the article on the best Bali itineraries according to the days you have; just remember that distances will be longer than traveling Bali by car.

 Bali Scooter Rental

 Renting a motorcycle in Bali is very simple.
-There are many places where you can find them and the prices are fairly cheap, around 70-80.000 IDR ($6 approx).
-They rent them in many hotels in Bali, restaurants, shops, etc. You can find Bali Scooter rentals everywhere.
+There are many places you can find them and the prices are fairly cheap, around 70-80.000 IDR ($6 approx).
+They rent them in many hotels in Bali, restaurants, shops, etc. You can find Bali scooter rentals everywhere.

-In my case, I asked where to rent a scooter in Bali to a friend who had visited the island a few months ago and told me that he had many issues with his rental bike.
-His kickstand was suddenly released and he had an accident in which, although it was not serious, he broke the phone.
+In my case, I asked a friend where to rent a scooter in Bali.
+He had visited the island a few months ago and told me that he had many issues with his rental bike.
+His kickstand was suddenly released, and he had an accident in which, although it wasn’t serious, he broke his phone.
 Since it was a small road, he had to wait more than half an hour for someone to take him to the hospital.
-Luckily, it was only a few scratches that his travel insurance for Indonesia covered, but I no longer trusted to rent my motorcycle anywhere.
+Luckily, it was only a few scratches that his travel insurance for Indonesia covered, but I no longer trusted renting my motorcycle anywhere.